MikkelHegn/SFHumio/README.md

 `2019-02-26 11:40:51.050 | 4 | Microsoft-ServiceFabric | PerfMonitor | 1284 | Thread: 12, ActiveCallback: 1, Memory: 18,223,104, Memory Average: 18,223,104/18,051,085`

 In other words, timestamp followed by level, providername, eventname, eventid and message.
-The parser code is straightforward:
+The parser code we end up with is:

  ```pascal
  parseJson()